gardener/landscaper/docs/guided-tour/blueprints/external-blueprint/README.md

 ## Components and Component Descriptors

 An Installation may reference its blueprints via so-called [component-descriptors](../../../concepts/Glossary.md#_component-descriptor_).
 A component descriptor describes a component, or rather, a specific component version.
-In general, a component version is a container for all required resources for the deployment of a specific version of a software system.
+In general, a component version is a container for all required resources for the deployment of a specific version of an application or software system.
-In this example, the software system is the hello-world application deployable with the landscaper through an external blueprint.
+In this example, the application is the hello-world application deployable with the landscaper through an external blueprint.
 Thereby, the external blueprint is the only resource required for the deployment.
 A component version may either contain a resource through referencing it at an external location or through embedding it as a local blob.

 #### Component Version with External Resource